RaminHAL9001/Dao/README.md

 # The Dao Programming Language
-Copyright (C) 2008-2015, Ramin Honary, all rights reserved.
+Copyright (C) 2008-2017, Ramin Honary, all rights reserved.

-### A pure Haskell dynamically typed EDSL for production-rule-based logic programming and AI.
+### A pure Haskell DSL for production-rule-based logic programming and AI.

 Dao is a Haskell package providing an Embedded Domain Specific Language (EDSL) designed for constructing simple knowledge bases,